 Furthermore, we check merged candidates for containing permutations of the same sets of words and eliminate the repeating ones with lower scores.
-For example, if there are two multi-token candidates "apple pie" and "pie apple", the one less-probable one is going to be discarded.
+For example, if there are two multi-token candidates "apple pie" and "pie apple", the least probable is going to be discarded.
 Finally, the whole list of merged candidates is checked for duplicates and sorted by their scores.